How to Build a Personal Loan App?

 1. User Registration and Profile Setup

 The first step for any user is creating an account.
 This is where KYC (Know Your Customer) verification comes in.
 The app should allow users to upload ID documents, link their bank accounts, and verify mobile numbers or emails.
 Integrating loan app APIs from trusted providers speeds up this process and reduces the chances of fraud.
 A smooth onboarding flow sets the tone for the entire customer experience.
+A seamless onboarding experience is crucial for retaining app users and ensuring they remain engaged with your lending app.

 2. Loan Application Form